tmivanus/Springboard/Capstone_02/README.md

 **3.1-) Getting to know the dataframe and initial trimming.**

-We are going to analyze the data stored in the dataframe 'final_df', which is located in the directory 'data_new'.
+We use the 'data_analysis_and_results' code file to analyze the data stored in the dataframe 'final_df', which is located in the directory 'data_new'.
 The reader can check the 'data_preparation' code file to find out how 'final_df' was built.
 Many columns in that dataframe have self-explanatory titles.
 Other columns have descriptions located in the nested dictionary 'final_dic' (a dictionary of dictionaries).
 In reality, for confidentiality reason, 'final_dic' is not made publicly available.
 Instead, only its censored version 'final_dic_pub' is made publicly available.

 The files stored in the directory 'data_new' are actually csv files.
 We use them to recover 'final_df' and 'final_dic_pub' (the recovering of 'final_dic' is for private use only).
 In order to keep things safe and simple, we actually work with a copy of 'final_df' called just 'df' and a copy of 'final_dic_pub' called just 'df_dic_pub' (there is also a copy of 'final_dic' called 'df_dic' but it is for private use only).

-We first take a closer look at some variables to better understand them and detect possible problems.
+We first took a closer look at some variables to better understand them and detect possible problems.
+Please, check the 'data_analysis_and_results' code file for detailed information.
+We worked only with 'firm_id' 40638, 36146 and 26742 in a more focused analysis approach.
+We selected these three firms because they have a high and somewhat balanced amount of non-null entries.
+We then trimmed the dataframe 'df' by:

+• ditching rows related to 'firm_id' other than 40638, 36146 and 26742.
+• ditching rows with null entries based on columns expected to have equal number of non-null entries ('firm_id', 'country', 'us_region', 'us_zipcode').
+• ditching 'age', 'age_range' and 'guests_in' columns due to the reasons explained in 'data_analysis_and_results' code file.
+• ditching the unnecessary 'merge_questions' and 'merge_addons' columns.

+It is worth noting that the original dataframe 'df' can be recovered any time if necessary by using the command df = final_df.copy().
+After this first trimming process, the resulting dataframe 'df' shows firms 40638, 36146 and 26742 as having respectively 9005, 8043 and 7983 non-null entries (25031 non-null entries in total).
+Some columns related to questions (those starting with 'q') and addons (those starting with 'addons') were also deleted because they presented only null values.
+They refer to questions and addons that are not relevant to the three firms being investigated.

 ...
 This 'read_me' is under construction, but the code file has been completed.
 Please, check 'data_analysis_and_results' code file.
 Be aware that sometimes you need to reload the code file more than once so it can be visualized here at github ...